Crassula pellucida L.

 Crassula pellucida is a beautiful succulent that spreads into mats of beautiful geometric foliage.
 Leaves are small, ovate to elliptic, and paired along lax stems.
-They are green, sometimes with brown stripes and with colorless or red margins.
-Flowers are small up-facing, star-shaped, white, sometimes tinged pink, and appear in spring and sporadically at other times of the year.
+They are green, sometimes with brown stripes and colorless or red margins.
+Flowers are small, up-facing, star-shaped, white, sometimes tinged pink, and appear in spring and sporadically at other times of the year.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).